Total Truth (Introduction to the Series)

 A final observation concerning Series III is that we move increasingly from the material to the divine (spiritual) as we move from causal to analytical.
 That is one Western view, but there are others, and the East is often different.
 Furthermore, behavioral and analytical truths we call morality are just as “hard” as material, causal truths.
 (We will leave that controversial claim aside for now and return to it as we move through our Worldview Pillars in future series, particularly on Morality.)
 Of course, behavioral and analytical truth is where free will and conditions of liberty come most into play.

 Key point: We must maintain these vital conditions of freedom or liberty to remain human.
 No freedom, no love.
 No freedom, no justice.
+No freedom, no virtue.
 Freedom is a process always linked to good results in human praxis.
 Freedom is the gift we received from our Creator called Grace, and we must protect this gift for our fellow human beings to have any hope of a good future.
 Our duty to provide here comes before any rights.
-We need good moral people who accept this duty before we can even consider any legal “systems.”
+We need good moral people who accept this duty before we can even consider any legal rights or “systems.”

 As mentioned several times already, today in Truth Series IV we focus on that most powerful human ability either given or evolved: language.
 In our way of thinking, it’s the least and most important of truth’s four puzzle pieces.